Use this in Arrangement Calculator

 When to Send Flowers

-For the funeral service: Order at least 48 hours before the funeral.
-Flowers should be delivered to the funeral director the morning of (or the evening before) the service.
+For the funeral service: order at least 48 hours before the funeral.
+Flowers should reach the funeral director the morning of the service, or the evening before.

-Sympathy flowers to the home: Can be sent at any time before, during, or after the funeral.
-Sending flowers a week or two after the service is a particularly thoughtful gesture, as grief continues long after the last card has been read.
+Sympathy flowers to the home: these can go at any time, before, during, or after the funeral.
+Sending flowers a week or two after the service is a genuinely thoughtful move, because grief carries on long after the last card has been read.

-Anniversary flowers: Flowers on the anniversary of the death, the deceased's birthday, or at Christmas are meaningful and often overlooked.
+Anniversary flowers: flowers on the anniversary of the death, the person's birthday, or at Christmas mean a great deal and are often forgotten.

 Who Typically Sends What